 This page describes the program and the files for the experimental evaluation of checking query soundness using completeness statements.
-The main reference of the experiment which contains the formalization, techniques, and discussion of the experimental results is under review for a conference.
+The main reference of the experiment which contains the formalization, techniques, and discussion of the experimental results is under review for a journal.

 We use the direct-statement fragment (i.e., with no qualifiers nor references) of Wikidata, consisting of around 110 mio triples: Wikidata dump in Feb 2016.
 In the experiment, we use Jena-TDB as the triple store.
 For convenience, the zipped TDB files that store the data graph for the experiment is available here.